Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Definitions, notations and Preliminaries

-As stated earlier, an early paper by {Brand\~{a}o}, and Plenio (\cite{brandao-plenio}) claimed that the above equality is true, however, very recently it was recently shown \cite{gen-stein} that their argument had a gap in the course of the proof and the equality in equation \ref{eq-gen-stein} can not be claimed and hence the above conjecture came to surface.
-Despite the gap, the generalized Stein's lemma is known to be true for a few scenarios: for quantum coherence, pseudo-entanglement, etc (see \cite{gen-stein}).
+As stated earlier, before the recent breakthrough, where the proof of the generalized Stein's lemma was put forward, there were few instances where the validity of this result was known to be true.
+These cases include quantum coherence, pseudo-entanglement, etc (see \cite{gen-stein}).
 In the context of quantum coherence with $\N$ being the diagonal subalgebra, this was established in \cite{BBH} (see also \cite{max-coherence} \cite{distillation}).
-Another special case, where $\N=\mathbb{C}1_A\otimes B(\cH_{B})\subseteq B(\cH_A)\otimes B(\cH_B)$, for which the generalized Stein's lemma is known to be true was shown by \cite{TH-2016}.
-Thus, our result captures all these known cases and provides a bigger subset where the gen. Stein's lemma can be realized.
-It is worth noting that the proof here does not rely on the arguments given in \cite{brandao-plenio}.
+Another special case, where $\N=\mathbb{C}{\bf 1}_A\otimes B(\cH_{B})\subseteq B(\cH_A)\otimes B(\cH_B)$, for which the generalized Stein's lemma is known to be true was shown by \cite{HT}.
+Thus, our result captures all these known cases and provides a larger class of examples where the generalized Stein's lemma can be established.
+Another special case, whereles where the generalized Stein's lemma can be established.
+We again emphasize that our work provides a finer analysis of the composite hypothesis testing in the subalgebra case, as it allows one to obtain a second-order expansion of the hypothesis testing relative entropy.